 Sophie Turner (Game of Thrones) portrays real-life jewel thief Joan Hannington who's in a disastrous marriage with notorious criminal Gary.
 Joan seizes the opportunity to start a new life for herself with her 6 year old daughter when Gary goes on the run.

 Arabella Horspool is a Commercial Content Writer for Yours at Bauer Media.
-She's a bookworm who enjoys cooking and spending time with her many pets.
+She's a bookworm who has watched hundreds of dramas and is passionate about TV, film and theatre.
+She enjoys cooking, scrapbooking, playing board games and loves going on walks with her three dogs.

 To enjoy more regular stories just like this, become a Yours subscriber and become part of our fun and friendly community of like-minded readers.